 The officers of the association include Robert Shively, Jr., President, Dennis Powell, Vice President, Ed Chamberlin, Secretary and James Burkholder, Treasurer.
-The organization holds a monthly meeting on the fourth Tuesday of each month at 7:00PM in the Newville Borough Office.
+The organization holds a monthly meeting on the third Thursday of each month at 7:00PM in the Newville Borough Office.

 The Local Coordinators participating in the Western Emergency Management Association include:

 - LEMC 10 James Burkholder Lower Frankford Twp.

 - LEMC 11 Ritchie Price Lower Mifflin Twp.

 - LEMC 18 Robert L. Barrick, Jr. Newville Borough